 - Phase 2 is being implemented between October 2020 to September 2021 - for blocks of 4 to 15 units or apartments that receive our kerbside collection services.

-Residents in 'Phase 2' properties who would like to commence FOGO early can complete our online survey to determine their eligibility.
+Residents in 'Phase 2' multi-unit properties who would like to commence with FOGO as early as possible, can complete our online survey to determine their eligibility.

-Once you complete the survey, our waste team will be in touch to confirm your eligibility for early commencement.
+Once you complete the survey, our waste team will be in touch to confirm your eligibility and a commencement date for your complex.

 Phase 1 properties should now have received the following: